pstauffer/docker-curl/README.md

-# docker-curl
+# Curl Docker Image

+## Description

-Small docker image with curl based on alpine linux.
+Small docker image with curl based on [Alpine Linux](https://hub.docker.com/_/alpine/).
+The curl version is new, so the option `--unix-socket` for Docker API requests is available.